ussian/Vim-Config/Arch-Base-Install-+-Grub-(BIOS).md

 This means you have a root prompt ready for use. **Be warned** you can potentionaly destroy all data on your disks in this terminal. its most likely to happen during the partioning and formatting.<BR>
 ###First things first

+# This means you have a root prompt ready for use.
+Be warned you can potentionaly destroy all data on your disks which i will do during the partioning.
+You can also follow my partioning with ubuntu installed there i will keep my ubuntu data for dual boot.

+# First thing to is remove the anoying beeb sound when ever you tab-complete or try to tab-complete a command. (or doing something the terminal doesnt like in general)
+setterm -blength 0
+-------------------------------> Is setterm permantly or temporary <-------------------------------

+# Second thing to do is load the correct keymap (The standard is US)

+replace DK with yours country's letter (eg. dk for denmark, uk for united kingdom, us for united states, es for spain) loadkeys <country letters goes here>
+This command is only temporary, that means after restart it will be back at US

+To list all avaible keymaps do the following find /usr/share/kbd/keymaps | less

+Or to find only those with your country letters. (this finds all files in keymaps that contains <your country letters>) find /usr/share/kbd/keymaps | grep -i <country letters go here>
+You will propally see something like this
+    /usr/share/kbd/keymaps/i386/qwerty/dk-latin1.map.gz
+    /usr/share/kbd/keymaps/i386/qwerty/dk.map.gz
+    /usr/share/kbd/keymaps/i386/qwerty/mac-dk-latin1.map.gz

+For more information on "nodeadkeys" look here (http://askubuntu.com/questions/56560/what-exactly-is-meant-by-eliminate-dead-keys)
+I dont know the difference between "dk-latin1" and "dk", so just try one or other and test the layout byt typing speciel characters. if the wrong character comes try another keymap.

+To set current keymap, and to make it permantly do the following: localectl set-keymap --no-convert <insert keymap file>

+Next up is to check your internet connection (I recommend that you use a Ethernet connection ie. a cable connection) ping google.dk
+You can allways swap out google with a site you know that you can reach. the site have to be on the World Wide Web (ie, www) If you get "Name or service not know" you either typed the site wrong or you got no connection

+To check the time of the system type: timedatectl
+This should show you a date and a clock, plus some more stuff to make sure the clock is accurate do this: timedatectl set-ntp true